riceissa/issarice.com/wiki/index.md

     - [Charities calculation](charities-calculation) (some data collection on the number of charities tracked under various criteria)

-# Summary of what I worked on: October 2017 {#summary}
+# Summary of what I worked on: November 2017 {#summary}

 For completed tasks, see the [work page](work).

-In addition, during October I did more work on Vipul Naik's Development Economics Subwiki.
+In addition, during November I did more work on Vipul Naik's Development Economics Subwiki.
 You can see [my contributions](https://devec.subwiki.org/wiki/Special:Contributions/Issa_Rice).

-I also started a [Timeline of economic statistics](https://timelines.issarice.com/wiki/Timeline_of_economic_statistics) (the current version has a lot of edits from Vipul as well).

-Finally, I started working on a [website](https://aiwatch.issarice.com/) to help me (and others) get a better idea of the AI safety landscape.
+I continued work on importing data for the Devec/Demography Data Portal (mostly country name normalization and trying to get all region/metric/year/units/dataset combinations to be unique in the database).
+One new repository here is [devec_sql_common](https://github.com/riceissa/devec_sql_common), which has some common code for working with all the datasets.

+I also began work on a [Computing Data Project](https://github.com/riceissa/computing-data-project) (to be funded by Vipul Naik).
+Here I've mostly been reading about different cloud computing services and trying to come up with a database schema, so there isn't much to see yet.

+I also [opened a bunch of issues](https://github.com/vipulnaik/donations/issues/created_by/riceissa) on Vipul Naik's Donations List Website repo.
+Previously our list of things to work on was stored as instant messaging messages, so these issues will make it easier to get an overview of things to work on.
+The plan is that eventually someone (probably me) will come and complete these tasks.

 # Activity feeds